 There are currently tens of thousands of mustangs in need of rescue in the US and in Florida the problem is worse than ever.
 People buy these horses for a very low price from auctions - while the horse is still completely wild.
-The new owners discover too late that they have no knowledge or capacity to socialize and train these horses - at this point the horses have grown so depressed and sick they refuse to eat or come close to humans.
+This results in the animals becoming neglected due to the lack of education and capacity to train them, which is why we work to intervene in these situations to properly rehabilitate and rehome these mustangs, to minimise neglect and abuse.

-With a tremendously high success rate and decades of experience, WHRC rehabilitates these horses mentally and physically, trains and socializes them and then adopts them out in to loving homes.
-The team works tirelessly to solve the emotional baggage the horses have and once the emotional and physical traumas have been addressed - the horses are socialized and trained so they can be ridden.
-Then they are adopted in to loving homes to free up space for a new rescue at the center.
+With a tremendously high success rate and decades of experience, WHRC rehabilitates these horses mentally and physically, trains and socializes them and then adopts them out into loving homes.
+The team works tirelessly to solve the emotional and physical traumas these horses have and once they are addressed - the horses are socialized and trained so they can be ridden and rehomed.